-Public access features at the 18th and 19th Street streetends are part of the proposed seawall design.
-At 18th Street, the seawall extends only partway across the street to allow emergency vehicle access onto the beach.
-An all-weather stairway access, in which the stairs are set parallel to the beach and located between two parallel walls (see Exhibit #4), is also built into the 18th Street crossing.
+Public access features at the 22nd and 23rd Street streetends are part of the proposed seawall design.
+At both locations, an all-weather stairway access, in which the stairs are set parallel to the beach and located between two parallel walls (see Exhibit #4), is included in the seawall design.
 This protects the streetend and inland properties from flooding during severe storms, as could happen with a perpendicular stairway.
-The same type of all-weather access is built into the 19th Street crossing, but no vehicular access is provided there.
-In addition, the streetends landward of the seawall have been improved with landscaping and paved pathways leading to the access stairs.

-Typically, the Commission, whenever it approves nearshore construction projects, includes special conditions addressing construction impacts and prohibiting use of public beaches, roads, parking areas, etc. as staging or storage areas during the summer beach season, and minimizing such use at other times of year.
-In this particular case, the seawall has already been constructed during the winter under emergency permits, so no such conditions are necessary.
+Typically, the Commission, whenever it approves nearshore construction projects, prohibits use of public beaches, roads, parking areas, etc. as staging or storage areas during the summer beach season, and minimizes such use at other times of year.
+In this particular case, construction of the seawall is occurring without a coastal development permit in the summer season (i.e., past Memorial Day).
+Since construction is nearly complete, the Coastal Commission has not had an opportunity to address construction impacts on public access and recreation.
+This aspect of the development will be analyzed during the enforcement investigation of this alleged violation matter.

 In summary, the Commission finds that the project, portions of which occur on public beach, provides and enhances public access opportunities through the included streetend improvements.
 In addition, the Commission finds the City has required appropriate mitigation for the impacts of encroachment through the private funding of said public improvements.
-Finally, seawall construction has already occurred outside the summer beach season, thus minimizing disturbance to the beachgoing public.
-Therefore, the Coastal Commission finds the proposed development, as otherwise conditioned, consistent with the cited Coastal Act access policies.
-Moreover, since the proposed development is located between the sea and first public road, the Commission, as required in Section 30604(c), finds the proposal consistent with all other public access and recreation policies as well.
+However, seawall construction is ongoing during the summer beach season.
+It is nearly complete at this time and access is currently available at all streetends, including those within the subject site.
+What public access impacts may have occurred due to summertime construction will be investigated separate from this evaluation of the merits of the proposed seawall.
+Therefore, the Coastal Commission finds the proposed development consistent with the cited Coastal Act access policies, and, since the proposed development is located between the sea and first public road, consistent with all other public access and recreation policies as well, as required in Section 30604(c).

-4. Visual Resources.
+5. Visual Resources.
 Section 30251 of the Coastal Act provides for the protection of scenic coastal areas and for the compatibility of new and existing development.
 The proposed seawall will be located on and adjacent to the public beach of Del Mar.
 The amount of seawall visible above the sand will vary from season to season, as the sand supply diminishes and returns.
 During the summer season when sand levels are highest and the beach receives the greatest intensity of use, no more than about three or four feet of the seawall will generally be visible.
 This is because the wall height, which varies slightly from property to property, is dictated by the adjacent shoreline property owners' desires to maintain their first-floor (and deck and patio) ocean views, and, during summer, beach elevations are roughly equal to the ground level of those private properties.
 More of the seawall will be visible during the winter, when beach sand levels have dropped below the level of the adjacent private properties.